Product Guide

 Draft vs live workflow

-Leenkies uses a draft/live workflow to give you full control over what visitors see.
-When you make changes in the editor, those changes are saved as a draft.
-Your live page (what visitors see) remains unchanged until you explicitly publish.
+Leenkies uses a draft/live workflow so you control what visitors see.
+Changes in the editor are saved as a draft -- your live page stays unchanged until you publish.

-This means you can experiment freely -- add blocks, rearrange them, tweak content and styles -- without worrying about breaking your live page.
-When you are satisfied with your changes, click Publish to push the draft to live.
-Until that moment, visitors continue seeing the previously published version.
+This means you can experiment freely -- add blocks, rearrange them, tweak content and styles -- without breaking your live page.
+When you're happy, click Publish to push the draft live.
+Until then, visitors see the previously published version.

 Preview mode

-Before publishing, you can preview exactly what your page will look like to visitors.
-On mobile devices, the preview is accessible through a dedicated preview button.
-The preview renders your page using the current draft state, including all unpublished changes, so you can see the final result before committing.
+Before publishing, preview exactly what visitors will see.
+On mobile, use the dedicated preview button.
+The preview renders your current draft state, including all unpublished changes.

 Preview mode showing the page as visitors will see it